sshoogr/sshoogr/README.md

     ])

 Also you can get access to command output, exit code and exception thrown during command execution.
-This can be useful for implementing logic based on result returned by remote command and/or parsing the output.
+This can be useful for implementing logic based on a result returned by the remote command and/or parsing of the output.
 For example,

     def result = exec(command: '/usr/bin/mycmd', faileOnError: false, showOutput: false)
     if (result.exitStatus == 1) {
       result.output.eachLine { line ->
         if (line.contains('WARNING')) {
-          throw new GradleException("Warning!!!")
+          throw new RuntimeException("Warning!!!")
         }
       }
     }